-National Forest County Payments. (by Ross W. Gorte) The Secure Rural Schools and Community Self-Determination Act of 2000 (SRS; 16 U.S.C. § 500, note) provided an alternative to two major programs that compensate counties for the tax-exempt status of certain federal lands.
-Payments under SRS expired at the end of FY2006, but the FY2007 emergency supplemental appropriations act (P.L.
-110-28) extended the payments for one year (\$525 million).
+National Forest County Payments. (by Ross W. Gorte) The Secure Rural Schools and Community Self-Determination Act of 2000 (SRS; 16 U.S.C. § 500, note)56 provided an alternative to two major programs that compensate counties for the tax-exempt status of certain federal lands.57 Payments under SRS expired at the end of FY2006, but the FY2007 emergency supplemental appropriations act (P.L.
+110-28)58 extended the payments for one year (\$525 million).
 Bills to extend the SRS payments have been introduced, but legislation that creates new or extends existing mandatory spending (like SRS payments) generally must be offset by new revenues or other changes in mandatory spending programs.
 One bill, the Public Land Communities Transition Assistance Act of 2007 (H.R.
 3058), would extend the SRS for five years, with complex modifications to shift more of the payments toward counties with large federal landholdings but low historic revenues from those lands and with the agencies establishing new or higher fees to offset the payments.
 On December 19, 2007, the House Committee on Natural Resources reported the bill, amended, and on January 15, 2008, it was discharged from the House Committee on Agriculture.
-No further action has occurred on this bill.
+On June 4, 2008, the House considered the bill under suspension of the rules, but did not pass the bill.

-For FY2009, the Administration has stated it will offer a legislative proposal for \$200 million "for a 4-year extension ... which will be targeted to the most affected areas, capped, adjusted downward each year, and phased out."
-In FY2007 and FY2008, the President proposed selling about 300,000 acres of national forest lands to fund the program extension, but no source of funds has been identified for FY2009.
-The Senate Appropriations Committee reportedly has stated it will include
+For FY2009, the Administration stated it would offer a legislative proposal for \$200 million "for a 4-year extension ... which will be targeted to the most affected areas, capped, adjusted downward each year, and phased out."
+In FY2007 and FY2008, the President proposed selling about 300,000 acres of FS lands to fund the program extension, but no source of funds has been identified for FY2009.